Organic Eprints frontpage

 Rees, Dr Robert; Baddeley, Dr John; Bingham, Dr Ian and Watson, Dr Christine (2006) Nitrogen uptake by spring barley grown with red and white clover.
-Paper presented at Joint Organic Congress, Odense, Denmark, May 30-31, 2006..
+Poster at: Joint Organic Congress, Odense, Denmark, May 30-31, 2006.

 Summary